TuhinaChaudhari/CIP-25/README.md

 - Encourages them to draw these using **color palettes that calm the mind**
 - Helps **visualize inner states** and access **non-verbal processing**

+## 🚀 How to Run This Project

+### Requirements
+- Python 3.x
+- [`graphics.py`](https://web.stanford.edu/class/archive/cs/cs106a/cs106a.1238/references/graphics/) from Stanford's CS106A

+### Files:
+- `BrainDump.py` → Journaling and thought-prioritization tool
+- `AdultColoringBook.py` → Subconscious word drawing and reflection tool